-Divisions: Academics; Finance; Human Resources & Equity; School Performance & Accountability\
+Divisions: Academics; Finance; Human Resources & Equity; School Performance & Accountability

-- Establish and regularly update professional learning (PL) playlists to streamline and support professional learning across the career continuum for all employees. - Connect the process and system for employee individual goal-setting and annual evaluations to include student growth, with the professional learning management system for both instructional and non-instructional employees. - Centralize data collected from needs assessments to identify themes and patterns to drive new professional learning offerings, including for non-instructional employees. - Establish a centralized and integrated vetting process for vendors approved to provide professional learning opportunities aligned with District standards and needs. - Expand access to career and leadership pathways for instructional staff, school leaders, and emerging programs for central administration. - Closely monitor professional learning progression at schools with greatest challenges, and ensure appropriate level of site-based resources to support teachers through implementation. - △ Streamline existing professional learning offerings and support provided across District, based on return on investment and needs analyses. - △ Establish appropriate single point of oversight and approvals for District-wide professional learning communications. - △ Ensure alignment of professional learning from the individual goal-setting level, all the way to the District's Strategic Plan. - \triangle Minimize pulling teachers and staff out of schools for professional learning, during the school day. - △ Establish and expand Professional Learning Facilitator Academy to build capacity for professional learning and support to schools.
+- Establish and regularly update professional learning (PL) playlists to streamline and support professional learning across a career continuum for all employees. - Connect the process and system for employee individual goal-setting and annual evaluations, to include student growth, with the professional learning management system for both instructional and non-instructional employees. - Centralize data collected from needs assessments to identify themes and patterns to drive new professional learning offerings, including for non-instructional employees. - Establish a centralized and integrated vetting process for vendors approved to provide professional learning opportunities aligned with District standards and needs. - Expand access to career pathways programs to all employees. - Closely monitor professional learning progression at schools with greatest challenges, and ensure appropriate level of site-based resources to support teachers through implementation. - △ Streamline existing professional learning offerings and support provided across District, based on return on investment and needs analyses. - △ Establish appropriate single-point of oversight and approvals for District-wide professional learning communications. - △ Ensure alignment of professional learning from the individual goal-setting level, all the way to the District's Strategic Plan. - △ Minimize pulling teachers and staff out of schools for professional learning, during the school day.